geoffreynyaga/Kenya-One-Project/README.md

 └── venv #python virtual env
 ```

 5. Rename the `.env.sample` file to a `.env` file.
 Create a postgres database on called "kenya_one_db" or equivalently give it a custom name and make sure to change the value in the .env file.
 NOTE: If you don't have/use postgres, go to the local.py file in `Kenya_One/settings/` and in the Databases Section, uncomment the sqlite database settings and comment out the postgres settings.
-The SQLite database will be automaticall created when you run the following commands.
+The SQLite database will be automatically created when you run the following commands.

 a) `run migrations`